Baked Peanut Croaker

 (B): 5 cups stock or water (if stock is used, choose fish stock or chicken stock) 1/2 tablespoon cooking wine 1 tsp. salt

 (C): 2 tablespoons vinegar 1/2 tsp. pepper 1 tsp. rosemary 1 tsp. sesame oil

 (D): 2 tablespoons shredded scallion 2 tablespoon coriander

 Score the fish diagonally in the thick areas; mix (C) in a large deep bowl; set aside.
 Heat 1 tablespoon of oil in the wok, stir-fry (A) until fragrant.
 After that, add (B).
 Bring to the boil; add the fish.
 Bring to the boil again, then reduce heat to medium and cook about 6 minutes.
 When the fish is hot, pour into the soup bowl and sprinkle with (D); serve immediately.

 1 lemon thinly sliced

-First, rub fillets on both sides with olive oil and lemon juice then season both sides with pepper and herbs.
-Place aluminum foil covering over barbeque grill.
-Punch small drip holes in foil.
-Place fillets on foil and cover and grill for 6 to 7 minutes.
-Now turn fillets over and place lemon slices on top of fillets.
-Cover grill and cook 6 to 7 more minutes or until fish flakes easily.
+First, rub fillets on both sides with olive oil and lemon juice, then season both sides with pepper and herbs.
+Place aluminum foil covering over the barbeque grill.
+Punch small drip holes in the foil.
+Place fillets on foil and cover, and grill for 6 to 7 minutes.
+Now turn the fillets over and place lemon slices on top of the fillets.
+Cover the grill and cook for 6 to 7 more minutes or until the fish flakes easily.